Japan Announces Successful Launch Of Next-gen H3 Rocket - UrduPoint

 Tokyo, (APP - UrduPoint / Pakistan Point News - 17th Feb, 2024) Japan's space agency announced the successful launch of its new flagship rocket on Saturday, making it third time lucky for the H3 after years of delays and two previous failed attempts.

-The H3 rocket, billed as flexible and cost-effective by space agency JAXA, "was put into orbit", a JAXA official told AFP, after the rocket launched from the Tanegashima Space Center in southwestern Japan at 9:22 am (0022 GMT).
+The H3 rocket, billed as flexible and cost-effective by space agency JAXA, "was put into orbit," a JAXA official told AFP.

-The next-generation H3 rocket has been mooted as a possible competitor to Space X's Falcon 9, and could one day be used to deliver cargo to bases on the Moon.

-The latest launch follows Japan's successful landing last month of an unmanned probe on the Moon -- albeit at a wonky angle -- making it just the fifth country to land a craft on the Earth's satellite.

 Developed jointly by JAXA and Mitsubishi Heavy Industries, the H3 is the successor to the H-IIA launch system, which debuted in 2001.

-The first H3 launch in February 2023 was abandoned after ignition issues left the rocket standing motionless on the ground.

-On the second try in March last year, technical problems meant a destruct command was issued shortly after blast-off.
+Cheers and applause could be heard from JAXA's control center after the agency's live stream announced the rocket's engines had successfully burned, meaning it had made orbit.

-Improvements were made subsequently to the ignition system of the H3, which carries two small satellites.
+Following previous failures, improvements were made to the ignition system of the H3, which carries two small satellites.

-One of the microsatellites is expected to contribute to disaster prevention by taking photos and videos.
+One of the microsatellites is expected to contribute to disaster prevention by taking pictures and movies.

 The other, equipped with a sensor to detect infrared rays, is intended to detect the operation conditions of factories on the ground.